matthewp/ls-deps/README.md

 ### --config

 Specifies a module that will act as configuration for the main module you'll load.
-If you use [jspm](http://jspm.io/) this is most likely the `config.js` file in your root folder.
+This is optional and `package.json` will be used by default.

 ### --base-url